mavlink/mavlink-devguide/serialization.md

 ```

 {% sample lang="python" %}
-Here is the equivalent definition in Python:
+This is the function definition for the altitude message.
+Behind the scenes the serializer takes care of encoding the message and sending it out on the serial port.

 ```python
 def attitude_send(self, usec, roll, pitch, yaw,